 The posterior density of $\rho_4$ closes to 1 that indicate a very weakly significant effect for $\theta_4$.
-The marginal posterior densities of each calibration parameter are displayed in Fig. \ref{fig:30mb-post}(b).
-The posterior modes are $(0.4347, 0.5473, 0.0597, 0.2762)$ for each of the calibration parameter in $[0,1]$ scale.
-True values of default GW parameters are $(0.5, 0.56, 0, 0.2308)$.
-Our technique shows the ability to estimate $\theta_3$, a difficult task as the true value lies on the lower bound.
-Our approach provides a good compromise between computational feasibility and fidelity to the data by only using parsimonious spherical representations.
+The marginal posterior densities for each $\boldsymbol\theta$ are displayed in the right panels of Fig. \ref{fig:30mb-post}.
+Our approach provides a good compromise between computational feasibility and fidelity to the data by only using parsimonious representations.
 The results suggest that our technique on calibration of global-scale outputs is effective.

-\subsubsection{Calibration against real observations}
+\subsection{Calibration against real observations}